Bayesian Dropout: Methods

-Next, we examined the generalization performance of Bayesian linear regression with dropout on simulated data (see right-pane of Figure~\ref{fig:shrinkage}).
+In \cref{fig:toydata} (b), we examined the generalization performance of Baysian dropout under model misspecification.
 We generated $n=20$ training and test data from the normal linear regression model with $\lambda_0=\sigma^2=1$ and plotted the crossvalidation squared error averaged over 100\,000 random data sets.
 In dropout we used an incorrect prior $\lambda_0=10^{-3}$ to examine its performance under model misspecification.
 The covariates $\m X$ were chosen as $\m X = \m R \m L$ where $\m R$ was a $20\times10$ standard normal i.i.d. random matrix and $\m L$ was a $10\times p$ random projection matrix where each column had unit length.
 We considered both the underdetermined ($n>p=10$), determined ($n=p=20$), and overdetermined ($n<p=40$) scenario under three different conditions: In the \emph{default} condition, the response was generated directly from the model.
 In this condition, ridge regression with the correct prior is optimal, and dropout was found to perform on par.
 In the \emph{junk features} condition, we set all but the first $10$ weights to zero when generating the data, corresponding to a misspecified prior or as having $p-10$ noninformative covariates.
 Again performing on par, both ridge regression and dropout could counter this by increasing the amount of regularization.
 Finally, in the \emph{covariate shift} condition we generated the data as in the default condition but multiplied each covariate by a normal random number before fitting the models.
-We found that ridge regression was quite sensitive to this type of model mismatch whereas dropout appeared significantly more robust.
+We found that ridge regression was quite sensitive to this type of model mismatch whereas dropout was significantly more robust.